-Betty-the-giraffe was born in 2000 and came to Giraffe Manor, in 2002.
-She is one of the smallest and prettiest giraffes here but she is also the shyest.
-Betty is named after Betty Leslie-Melville, otherwise known as “The Giraffe Lady”.
-Betty Leslie-Melville and her husband Jock purchased the manor in the 1970s and she always said that the purchase of the stately home in a leafy suburb of Nairobi changed her life.
-The same week that the couple moved in to the manor, they learned about the plight of the Rothschild Giraffe and decided to do whatever they could to conserve them.
-Today, the breeding & conservation program that continues on the grounds of the manor remains Betty’s legacy.
+Betty-the-giraffe was born in 2000 and came to Giraffe Manor in 2002.
+She is one of the smallest and prettiest giraffes here, but she is also the shyest.
+Betty is named after Betty Leslie-Melville, otherwise known as ‘The Giraffe Lady’.
+Betty Leslie-Melville and her husband Jock bought the manor in the 1970s; she often remarked that purchasing the stately home in a leafy suburb of Nairobi changed her life.
+The same week that the couple moved into the manor, they learned about the plight of the Rothschild’s giraffe and decided to do whatever they could to conserve them.
+Today, the breeding and conservation programme that continues within the grounds of the manor remains Betty’s legacy.

-This room cannot be made into a twin and is therefore ideal for couples
+This room cannot be made into a twin and is therefore ideal for couples.